PlymouthPsychology/practice/tasks/writing-mean-marker.feedback.md

 # Instructions

-This is the writing that Professor Perfect (that’s you!) is marking.
+This is the writing that Professor Perfect (that’s you!) is marking next.

 ```
 An amazingly vast array of research (__________) has found affects (__________) of smoking on health (Pickle, 1990) (__________).
 One study found that as many as 50% of all smokers die (__________).
 Another study tested if quitting smoking reduced death rates but unfortunately its results were insignificant (__________).
 Some research has looked into genetic factors associated with smoking death rates (__________).
 We looked for research into gender differences and smokers’ health but there was none, therefore there is a gap in the literature (__________) and further research is needed on this fascinating topic (__________).